11 Best Text To Music Apps of 2023

 Format: Hugging Face browser app

-The best way to get high quality music from MusicGen is to sign up for a Hugging Face account and create your own space.
+For the first six months, the best way to get high quality music from MusicGen was to sign up for a Hugging Face account and create your own space.
 When you add a payment card, you'll be able to level up to their medium and large models.
 Instead of relying on local CPU, Hugging Face provides the computer power as a paid service.

 We experimented with dozens of genres and found that it was particularly good at creating jazz, classical, rock, and chiptunes based on melody conditions.
 Try inputting a melody from the main soundtrack of a classic arcade game and see how it reinterprets it!